drminnaar/cheatsheets/git-ubuntu-cheatsheet.md

 --- | ---
-git status | Lists all new or modified files to be committed git status -u | Like *git status*, but also lists all untracked files even files inside directories) git add . | add all new and modified files to next commit git add . -n | do dry run for add all new and modified files to next commit git add [file-name] [file-name] | adds specified files to next commit git commit -m "descriptive message" | records file snapshots permanently n version history git commit -m "descriptive message" --amend | add current changes to previous commit git commit --amend --no-edit | add current changes to previous commit using message from previous commit
+git status | Lists all new or modified files to be committed git status -u | Like *git status*, but also lists all untracked files even files inside directories) git status --ignored | List all files and folders that are currently ignored (based on .gitignore file) git add . | add all new and modified files to next commit git add . -n | do dry run for add all new and modified files to next commit git add [file-name] [file-name] | adds specified files to next commit git commit -m "descriptive message" | records file snapshots permanently n version history git commit -m "descriptive message" --amend | add current changes to previous commit git commit --amend --no-edit | add current changes to previous commit using message from previous commit git log @{u}.. | display a list of pending commits (commits that have not been pushed)

 ### Undo Changes